eu-digital-identity-wallet/eudi-docs-site/docs/use-cases.md

 **Test online or run locally**

-Access the the booking service used in the scenario: [https://dev.booking.demo.eudiw.dev](https://dev.booking.demo.eudiw.dev).
+Access the booking service used in the scenario: [https://dev.booking.demo.eudiw.dev](https://dev.booking.demo.eudiw.dev).
 You can use the [ready-made test Wallet ](https://mgiakkou.github.io/devhub/test-suite-wallet/)for the scenario.

 You can also [run the booking service locally](https://github.com/eu-digital-identity-wallet/eudi-web-booking-service-demo).